Photo Credit: Thought Catalog/UnSplash

 Here's How To Tell If A Cheap Flight Is The Real Deal

-The price of airfare is the #1 reason why people don’t travel as much as they would like, so when you spot a low fare to an international destination, it could feel like you’ve hit the travel lottery.
-But when is a flight deal too good to be true?
+The price of airfare is the number one reason why people don’t travel as much as they would like.
+So, when you spot a low fare to an international destination, it could feel like you’ve hit the travel lottery.
+But when is a cheap flight deal too good to be true?

 The truth is that fares fluctuate throughout the day so the number of seats offered at the lowest prices will change frequently.
-There are times, however, where deals are simply too good.
+There are times, however, when deals are simply too good.

 “Earlier this year, the internet was abuzz over a $300+ fare to New Zealand, bookable from many U.S. cities,” said Tracy Stewart, editor and travel expert at travel deal site Airfarewatchdog.com “That’s a great fare but it was issued in error, which does happen from time to time.
 In this case, the airline didn’t honor the fare.”